valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 **LTeX configuration**
 Please attach any LTeX-related configuration settings from your `settings.json`.

+**Log files**
+First, set the `ltex.trace.server` setting in your `settings.json` to `"verbose"`.
+Then, reload the VS Code window and reproduce the bug.
+Go to `View` → `Output` and select `LTeX Language Server` and `LTeX Language Client` in the drop-down list.
+Paste or attach the relevant parts of these logs here in the GitHub issue.

 **Version information**
 - VS Code: 1.xx.x
 - LTeX: x.xx